syncfusion-content/flutter-docs/Flutter/datagrid/sorting.md

 ![flutter datagrid shows sort sequence numbers during multi-column sorting](images/sorting/flutter-datagrid-showsortnumbers.gif)

-## Change sort number and backgroud color.
+## Change sort number and background color

 The color of the sort order number and its rounded background color can be customized by using `SfDataGridThemeData.sortOrderNumberColor` and `SfDataGridThemeData.sortOrderNumberBackgroundColor` respectively.